 Tips for Finding and Interviewing a Private CaregiverBy: Clare Absher RN, BSN

 The two choices for in home care are home care agencies and private caregivers.
 The decision will have implications in terms of training, cost and other pros and cons referred to in private caregiver vs. home care agency.
 Think carefully about your caregiving situation and what your priorities are.
-Do you want to get the biggest bang for your buck or is time and convenience more important?
-Does managing payroll and tax records seem complicated or is it more concerning to have less control in picking your caregiver.
+Do you want to get the biggest bang for your buck?
+Is time and convienience most important?
+Does managing payroll and tax records seem complicated?
+Do you want more control in the caregiver selection process?
 Furthermore, don't rule out the possibility of hiring a private caregiver in combination with a home care agency to care for your loved one.

 Finding a Private Caregiver

 The most difficult step, but by no means impossible, is actually finding the appropriate caregiver for the job.
 I will share a number of recruitment ideas that I've picked up a long the way while managing a local home care agency.